pabloordonez/custom-web-rendering-library/README.md

 -   [x] Support for Array mappers in the html function.
 -   [x] Add support for typed queries.
 -   [x] Add support for event handlers.
+-   [ ] Add support for message handlers.
+-   [ ] Review attributes / properties names using lowercase.
+-   [ ] Allow to add EventHandlers over special elements like document.

 ## VSCode support